rohan843/CTFs/picoCTF_362_PcapPoisoning/README.md

 ---

 It seemed like a port scan at first.
-The TCP packets went
+The TCP packets went upto port 1000, and the packet just after that was a TCP retransmission that contained the flag in plain text.